#condition - Hip

 The acetabulum is the socket of the hip joint, within the bones of the pelvis.
 The acetabular socket is lined with a layer of smooth articular cartilage, which is extremely low friction and which also provides some degree of shock absorbency.
 The peripheral rim of the acetabulum is surrounded by a lip of fibrocartilage (elastic cartilage, like the cartilage of the outer ear), called the acetabular labrum.
 This labrum deepens the socket and also helps to provide a suction effect, aiding in the lubrication of the joint.

 The acetabular labrum can tear through sudden major trauma to the hip joint, or through repeated minor trauma (such as high impact sports).
 Alternatively, the labrum can suffer ‘wear and tear’ as part of a slow onset of degeneration within the hip, either with or without evidence of more general arthritis in the joint.
+A labral tear can also occur with an abnormally shaped femoral head, which causes femoroacetabular impingement.

 Tears of the acetabular labrum often cause:-